JohnBasrai/cr8s-fe/docs/manual-e2e-tests.md

 - **No local Node.js or Rust required**: All tooling runs in containers
 - Docker and Docker Compose v2 must be installed and running
-- Services running via `./scripts/quickstart.sh`
+- Services running via `target/debug/quickstart start`
-- Run it with `--help` to get latest usage message.
+👉 Run `quickstart --help` and `quickstart start --help` for the most up-to-date usage instructions.

 ## 🚀 Running E2E Tests